 Useful tips for visiting Mumbai

-If you’re looking for a cheap flight to Mumbai, Air France’s Oh-la-la deals always help me save up to 20% on all flights to India.
+If you’re looking for a cheap flight to Mumbai, Qatar Airways’s Oh-la-la deals always help me save up to 20% on all flights to India.

 Want to take a tour in India and learn a lot about the local culture while visiting some of the most interesting tourist sights in the country?
 I personally recommend Trafalgar’s Colorful India tour.

 If you want to save on accommodation in India, this special Booking.com offer helps you save up to 15% on all Booking.com properties in Mumbai.
 And if you want to stay in one of the best hotels in town, this special offer gets you 10% off on your stay at all Radisson Hotels in Mumbai.